 Paris in Edgar County, Illinois — The American Midwest (Great Lakes)

 Location.
-39° 36.714′ N, 87° 41.761′ W. Marker is in Paris, Illinois, in Edgar County.
-Marker is at the intersection of Central Avenue and Wood Street, on the left when traveling south on Central Avenue.
+39° 36.69′ N, 87° 41.73′ W. Marker is in Paris, Illinois, in Edgar County.
+Marker is on East Court Street east of Central Avenue, on the left when traveling east.
 Touch for map.
-On S/E corner of Central Ave and Wood Street.
-Plenty of on street parking.
-Marker is at or near this postal address: 115 West Court Street, Paris IL 61944, United States of America.
+Marker is located on the grounds of the Edgar County Courthouse.
+Marker is in this post office area: Paris IL 61944, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 1, 2008, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 2,108 times since then and 23 times this year.
-Photos: 1, 2, 3, 4. submitted on September 1, 2008, by Al Wolf of Veedersburg, Indiana. • Kevin W. was the editor who published this page.
+This page originally submitted on October 19, 2009, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 777 times since then and 13 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on October 19, 2009, by Al Wolf of Veedersburg, Indiana. • Syd Whittle was the editor who published this page.